stevavoliajvar/stop_cloudflare/PEOPLE.md

+"The chatroom is in a place that requires login via gitlab.com, github.com, or Twitter ( all of which are exclusive walled gardens.
+There is a matrix.org gateway into Gitter, but I believe CloudFlare is in the loop." by [resist1984](https://social.privacytools.io/@resist1984/104436304302976689)

 "when you sign a petition at change.org or moveon.org, everything you submit (name, email, voting region, etc) are shared with CloudFlare, a harmful tech giant (even if it's an HTTPS connection).
 Some people are also blocked from signing the petition, thus excluding them from a democratic process.
 This is a good reason to oppose the injustices of CloudFlared petitions." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104433134520413607)